Bashamichi Campus

 • Once a year on a weekend

-• This Dance performance is a day where students can experience what it is like to be a dancer backstage with preparation and rehearsal practice, but also on stage performing in front of an audience.
+• This Dance performance is a day where students can experience what it's like to be a dancer backstage with preparation and rehearsal practice, and on-stage performing in front of an audience.

 • Dance Show (Parent Observation)